Close

 • The home loan must have been sanctioned between April 1, 2019, and March 31, 2022.

-• The loan amount should not exceed ₹35 lakh.
+• The loan amount should not exceed ₹35 lakh, ensuring the scheme supports affordable housing.

 • The stamp duty value of the residential property should not exceed ₹50 lakh.